 What courses does the program consist of?

 There are six levels in the EAP program, with four skill area courses in each level: Speech/Listening (3 credit hours) Reading (3 credit hours) Writing (3 credit hours) Grammar (3 credit hours) In addition, two laboratories are required: Speech Lab (1 credit) and Writing Lab (1 credit)

 How do I get placed into classes?

-The College administers the COMPASS/ESL test to assess the student’s proficiency in English.
+The College administers the ACCUPLACER test to assess the student’s proficiency in English.
 Classes vary by level, and placement is based on the results.

 What are the program options?
 Traditional Option: English for Academic Purposes (EAP)

 In this option, the six levels of the EAP program are offered each semester and last for 16 weeks during fall and spring semesters, or 12 weeks during the summer semester.
 Full-time students and international students take the four skill areas (Speech/Listening, Reading, Writing and Grammar) as well as the Speech and Writing labs.
 Students entering this program at a basic level (Level 1) will take six semesters approximately two years — to complete the six levels of the program with full-time study.
 Students who choose this option will normally take 14 credits per semester.

 Concurrent Enrollment Option: EAP+